-Hyperbaric chambers are used to treat deep sea divers with decompression sickness, created by surfacing too quickly from diving depths.
+Hyperbaric chambers are used as a treatment for deep sea divers with decompression sickness, created by surfacing too quickly from diving depths.
 Thus, the term “dive” is used to represent one session in a chamber.
-These chambers are hard-shelled, and can pressurize to several atmospheres (one atmosphere being 14.7 psi at sea level).
+These chambers are hard-shelled, and can pressure up to several atmospheres, (one atmosphere being 14.7 psi at sea level).
 They range from one man to huge chambers that seat multiple patients.
 Soft-shell chambers made of vinyl materials generally operate at 4 psi.
 Soft chambers are collapsible, and much more affordable.

 We studied the writings of Dr. Paul Harch, a prominent hyperbaric doctor in New Orleans.
 Though he has never had success treating ALS with hyperbaric treatments alone, he believes the lower pressures of the soft-shell chambers perform better for neurological conditions, especially with the addition of supplemental oxygen breathed through a face mask.
 He has had significant success treating brain injuries and other neurological issues.